-- If you are at the beginning of the pick-up line and your rider's class has not come out yet, but the other classes have; do not wait at the front of the line. - Please do not conference with teachers during the pick-up procedure. - Park in designated spaces only.
+- You may be asked to circle around in the line if your student is not ready. - Please do not conference with teachers during the pick-up procedure. - Park in designated spaces only.
 Do not park your car in the drive-through.
-Do not park along the perimeter of the parking lot. - All pedestrian traffic must cross at the crosswalk.
+All pedestrian traffic must cross at the crosswalk.